snyk/user-docs/docs/integrations/ide-tools/jetbrains-plugins/README.md

 ## Supported languages, package managers, and frameworks

 * For Snyk Open Source, the JetBrains plugin supports the languages and package managers supported by Snyk Open Source and the CLI.
 See [Open Source - Supported languages and package managers](https://docs.snyk.io/products/snyk-open-source/language-and-package-manager-support).
-* For Snyk Code, the Eclipse plugin supports all the [languages and frameworks supported by Snyk Code](https://docs.snyk.io/products/snyk-code/snyk-code-language-and-framework-support#language-support-with-snyk-code-ai-engine).
+* For Snyk Code, the JetBrains plugin supports all the [languages and frameworks supported by Snyk Code](https://docs.snyk.io/products/snyk-code/snyk-code-language-and-framework-support#language-support-with-snyk-code-ai-engine).
 * For Snyk Container: the JetBrains plugin supports all the [operating system distributions supported by Snyk Container](https://docs.snyk.io/products/snyk-container/snyk-container-security-basics/supported-operating-system-distributions).
-* For Snyk IaC, the Eclipse plugin supports the following IaC templates: Terraform, Kubernetes, CloudFormation, and Azure Resource Manager.
+* For Snyk IaC, the JetBrains plugin supports the following IaC templates: Terraform, Kubernetes, CloudFormation, and Azure Resource Manager.

 ## Supported operating systems and architecture